CreaMK864/CISC3003_Project_indi/README.md

 # CISC3003 - Team 09 - Individual Project - 2025
 ## DC227476 KUAN HOU IN
 > **Create database**
-1. Create a database called shop_dp on phpMyAdmin
+1. Create a database called shop on MySQL
-2. Import the shop_db.sql on shop_dp
+2. Import the shop.sql on shop

 > **Install project files**
 1. Create a new folder